 He was also included in the Sri Lankan team visiting Pakistan after the test but his career ended after only one Test.

-You can follow us on Twitter, add and like us to your circle on Facebook page, keep yourself updated on Linkedin and Instagram for all the latest from Technology, Entertainment, Sports, Gadgets, Latest Government Jobs, Cooking Recipes, Health and Beauty, Autos and Vehicles and Much More.
+You can follow us on Twitter, add and like us to your circle on the Facebook page, keep yourself updated on Linkedin and Instagram.
+You can also subscribe to our email newsletter to get daily alerts from Technology, Entertainment, Sports, Gadgets, Latest Government Jobs, Cooking Recipes, Health and Beauty, Autos and Vehicles and Much More.